 You are invited to join a group of fully/half/semi-committed meditators, mad runners, foodies, travellers, campers, tired people, quiet people, people with questions and people thinking about asking a question at some point in the future…

-Monday afternoons and Wednesday nights are ongoing meditation practice sessions and are for those who have attended the 4 week series of classes taught by Richard Yin, any of the courses given by Michael Bobrowicz (or for those who have had teaching from Chimé Shore, Tarchin Hearn or Mana Waite in the past on mindfulness meditation).
+Pre-requisites: these sessions are for those who have attended the 4 week series of classes taught by Richard Yin, any of the courses given by Michael Bobrowicz (or for those who have had teaching from Chimé Shore, Tarchin Hearn or Mana Waite in the past on mindfulness meditation).

 Dates: The exact dates for each term are listed in the timetable section of this website next to the class time.

 Please bring a notebook and pen with you if you like to take notes.

 This four week series is for those interested in learning to meditate and meditators wanting to enliven their practice.
 The classes will include a mixture of gentle movements, theory and guided sitting practice.
 Participants will not be required to sit for 90 minutes and need no prior experience to attend however, in the 5 weeks leading up to the course, you will receive an email per week from Richard which requires a little reflection and a response if you would like to respond.

-Following the completion of the 4 week series, you are welcome to attend the weekly 'sit/classes' Monday (1.30pm - 2.30pm) or Wednesday (7.30pm – 8.30pm) to continue your practice as casually or as regularly as you like.
+Following the completion of the 4 week series, you are welcome to attend the weekly 'sit/classes' Fridays (11.15am - 12.15pm) or Thursdays (7.30pm – 8.30pm) to continue your practice as casually or as regularly as you like.